 The world, with all of its complex inter-relationships, is not always an easy place to understand.
 The Youth Assembly allows young leaders, through dialogue, to reach a greater understanding of the complex nature of international relations, creative activism and diplomacy.

 “I had a great time at the UN.
 The information that I learned from the assembly helped me to have a better understanding of today’s world, the peace process and the most importantly, that all these NGO’s are working hard to help the UN meet its MDG’s.”

 - Stella Xu, China Back to top

-Youth Leaders and those who wish to become Leaders, ages 16-24+
+Summer: Youth Leaders and those who wish to become leaders, ages 16-24+

 If you are part of a group interested in attending the Youth Assembly, please apply together using the group application form.
 Note that you must have at least 15 members or more to apply as a group; if you have less than 15 members, please submit individual applications for each group member.
 Back to top